Tidal heating in detached double white dwarf binaries: INTRODUCTION

 The dissipation of orbital energy by tides in a binary tend to drive the component rotation frequencies to be synchronized with the orbital frequency, towards a circular orbit.
 The equilibrium tide model for tidal dissipation \citep{Hut1981,Eggleton1998} provides a formulation for the coupled response of the tidally distorted primary's quadrupolar hydrostatic shape/spin and the orbital separation (and eccentricity), due to dissipation by internal friction.
 This model has had success in a variety of astrophysics contexts, such as offering an explanation for so-called ``hot Jupiters'' and {the bimodal period distribution of Jupiter-mass planets} \citep[e.g.][]{Dawson2018}. \\

 For ELM white dwarfs in DWDBs, \cite{Piro2011} considered tidal interactions in the 12.75 minute DWDB binary SDSS J065133.338+284423.37 \citep[hereafter J0651,][]{Brown2011}.
 J0651's orbital decay is primarily due to gravitational wave emission, but \cite{Piro2011} estimated that the contribution to the total orbital decay from tidal heating is $\sim5\%$.
 To do this, they parameterised the coupled orbital and spin evolution of the raised tidal bulge of the ELM WD component assuming that the orbital decay and angular momentum transfer from tides is facilitated by internal friction \citep{Goldreich1966}.
 This is ultimately very similar to the equilibrium tide model in that it is not necessary to model the detailed stellar structure to obtain the orbital decay rate from tidal heating.
-However, it does not account for the response of the ELM WD component to internal friction.
-The energy flux deposited into the ELM WD via orbital decay is comparable to ELM WD luminosities.
-Therefore the contribution to increasing luminosity (via increasing radius and surface temperature) should be non negligible.
-He WD radii are sensitive to the surface temperature, which in turn is sensitive to the radius as the tidal heating is strongly dependent on $R/a$. \\
+However, it does not account for the response of the ELM WD component to internal friction. \\

+{When there is tidal heating, there should be a non negligible increase in the surface luminosity.
+This is because the heat deposited into the ELM WD via dissipative tidal interactions with the companion is comparable to ELM WD luminosities, and ELM WD radii are sensitive to the surface temperature.
+Work by \cite{DallOsso2014} modelled the ELM primary response to tidal heating in J0651 by modelling perturbations to polytropic white dwarfs with internal viscosity.
+They predicted that the radius responses by increasing up to around $\sim 5\%$ between now and Roche contact, and corresponding temperature increase up to $\sim 10\%$.} \\